Thank you for fundraising!

 How do I keep track of my donations?
 Each swimmer has a personalized webpage that will show all donations received.
 Have fun making this page your own with photos,messages, etc. NEW!
 Your participant center has a place where you can keep track of your checks by writing in the donor's name and donation amount of each check you receive.
 Once they are received by WCRC, they'll be confirmed by our staff and appear on your list of donations.

 What about cash?
 Please don’t send cash through the mail.
 Write a check to WCRC for the amount of cash you received.
-Mail or deliver donations to WCRC prior to the Swim, if possible.
+Mail or deliver donations to WCRC (address above) prior to the Swim, if possible.

 Will my donors receive receipts for tax purposes?
 WCRC will provide receipts to all credit card and check donors, and, if you provide your donor's name and contact information, to your cash donors as well.

 How much does each swimmer raise?
 The sky's the limit, but all adults are required to raise a minimum of $300.
 If you fall short, the difference will be charged to the card you provided at registration on November 30.
 Children who raise more than $250 and adults who raise more than $1,000 before Swim A Mile weekend will receive a terrific prize!

 I don't know much about fundraising.
 Where do I start?

 Get to know WCRC.
 Before asking people to sponsor you, it helps to know about the services that WCRC provides.

 Create a list of people you want to ask for support.
 Pro tip: ask everyone -- friends, family, members of your faith community, your coworkers, doctor, manicurist -- everyone.
 So many people's lives are touched by cancer, and they may be eager to support the cause or pay tribute to a loved one through their donation.
 You won't know until you ask!